 Low-grade, shared server

 Many people who have slow websites will tell you that their “template is simple, so that can’t be the issue.”
-But website looks are often incredibly deceiving.
-Just because your website appears to be simple in nature, doesn’t mean the underneath isn’t loaded with bloated code.
+But the website looks are often incredibly deceiving.
+Just because your website appears to be simple, doesn’t mean the underneath isn’t loaded with bloated code.

-Websites not utilizing proper caching management is another major reason why a website can crawl.
+Websites not utilizing proper caching management is another primary reason why a website can be slow.
 Caching plugins can often help to minimize these issues, but they can only do so much and if they are improperly managed, they can serve to make things worse.

 If you are a new law firm, paying the higher costs of a dedicated server experience might not be in the cards for you.
 This can mean using a shared server, which means Joe Schmoe’s insane CPU usage will serve to drag you down with him.